-- The Designated Teacher with specific Safeguarding responsibility is Mr.Berridge. - The member of staff responsible for managing LAC is Mrs.Gatiss. - The member of staff responsible for managing EAL students is Mrs.Gatiss. - The members of staff responsible for meeting the medical needs of students are Mrs.Roberts and Mrs.Gatiss.
+- The Designated Teacher with specific Safeguarding responsibility is Mr.Berridge. - The member of staff responsible for managing LAC is Mrs.Gatiss. - The member of staff responsible for meeting the medical needs of pupils is Mrs.Flynn.

-Information management and storage
+Information Management and Storage

-Student Profiles are working documents therefore teachers need regular access to SEND data.
+Pupil profiles are working documents therefore teachers need regular access to SEND data.
 These are stored in a secure location where other children cannot access them but adults employed by the school and deployed to work with the identified children can access this information easily.